 If a vehicle is found on a property, Housing SA investigates to determine if it should be removed.
 If it does need to be removed, Housing SA tries to contact the tenant or the vehicle’s registered owner to organise a time to collect it.

 If the owner doesn’t collect the vehicle by the agreed date, Housing SA may sell or dispose of the vehicle in line with either:

 - the South Australian Housing Trust Regulations 2010 if the tenancy has ended

 - the Unclaimed Goods Act 1987 if the vehicle is left on a tenanted property or in a communal area

 If a vehicle owner associated with a Housing SA tenant leaves their vehicle on a tenanted property or in a communal area, Housing SA manages the vehicle in line with the tenant's lease agreement.

 Vehicles not on Housing SA property are reported to the local council or the police.

-For safety and security, people aren’t allowed to live in a vehicle, for example, a bus, caravan, at Housing SA properties on a regular or permanent basis.
-People visiting the property temporarily - eg on holidays for a few days, can stay in a vehicle that’s fit for living in, provided it’s a roadworthy vehicle parked in a suitable location on the property.
+For safety and security, people aren’t allowed to live in a vehicle, for example a bus or caravan, at Housing SA properties on a regular or permanent basis.
+People visiting the property temporarily, for example on holidays for a few days, can stay in a vehicle that’s fit for living in provided it’s a roadworthy vehicle parked in a suitable location on the property.